Investigating High-Energy Proton-Induced Reactions on Spherical Nuclei: Implications for the Pre-Equilibrium Exciton Model: Acknowledgements

 \section{Acknowledgements}

-This research is supported by the U.S. Department of Energy Isotope Program, managed by the Office of Science for Nuclear Physics and the US Nuclear Data Program (Grant FOA LAB 17-1763).
+This research was supported by the Isotope Program within the U.S. Department of Energy's Office of Science, carried out under Lawrence Berkeley National Laboratory (Contract No. DE-AC02-05CH11231), Los Alamos National Laboratory (Contract No. 89233218CNA000001), and Brookhaven National Laboratory (Contract No. DEAC02-98CH10886).
 The authors would like to acknowledge the assistance and support of Brien Ninemire, Scott Small, Nick Brickner, Devin Thatcher, and all the rest of the operations, research, and facilities staff of the LBNL 88-Inch Cyclotron.
 We would also like to thank David Reass and Mike Connors at LANSCE-IPF, the LANL C-NR Countroom operators, and the LANSCE Accelerator Operations staff.
 The authors would like to acknowledge Deepak Raparia, head of the Pre-Injector Systems group at CAD-BNL, for LINAC beam tuning for the experiment, and all members of the BNL Medical Isotope Research and Production group for their assistance.
 We are grateful to Patrick Sullivan and John Aloi of the BNL Radiological Control Division for the Health Physics support.
 Sumanta Nayak is acknowledged for the engineering and Frank Naase for the IT support.